Build System Overview

 To keep a build watcher, run:

 Any new file change will be picked up and the build will re-run.

 Note: third-party libraries (in

-node_modules) aren't watched, as doing so may exceed the node.js watcher count limit.
-If you're doing quick and dirty modifications inside
+pinned-dependencies) aren't watched, as doing so may exceed the node.js watcher count limit.

-If you ever get into a stable build for edge-case reasons, use:
+If you ever get into a stale build for edge-case reasons, use: